-Recommended reading list books for Year 3 pupils aged 7-8
+Year 3 reading list for children aged 7-8

-Books for Year 3 – all picked by highly experienced and qualified teachers and librarians using their expert knowledge of children’s literature.
-Are you looking for a great book for the classroom, the school library or your child’s collection?
-The following list contains over 40 short chapter books, more advanced picture books and rhyming verses.
-The diverse range of books featured in our Year 3 reading list below have been tried out by children and teachers to ensure that they will appeal to children aged 7-8 in lower Key Stage 2 of UK primary schools.
+Year 3 reading list – the following list, compiled by highly experienced and qualified teachers and librarians with extensive understanding of children’s literature, includes over 40 short chapter books as well as more advanced picture book titles.
+The broad selection of books on our Year 3 reading list below has been tested by students and educators to ensure that they will appeal to children aged 7-8.

-There is a range of recommended reads suitable for all ability ranges within this age group, including titles for both reluctant and more independent readers.
-In all our hand-picked lists, we feature books to appeal to a wide range of interests and situations, including classroom reading corners, school libraries, book clubs, learning at home, reading buddies and first free readers.
+This diverse selection caters to different ability levels in this age group and includes books for both hesitant and independent readers.
+All of our hand-picked lists include books that will appeal to a wide range of interests and scenarios, such as classroom reading corners, school libraries, book clubs, learning at home, reading buddies and newly independent readers.
 This list of Year 3 books is reviewed termly and includes stories by Lara Hawthorne, John Steptoe, Liz Flanagan, Roald Dahl, Zanib Mian, Dick King-Smith, Derek Keilty, Jon Scieszka, Andy Shepherd, Helen Cresswell and many more.

 For book prices and ordering, click on the cover image.
 International orders click here